 Now that we know where we are, we can start looking at where we want to go.
 Ask yourself what your biggest financial goal is.
 Pay off student loan debt?
 Save for a house?
 Pile up cash for your emergency fund?

-Write down your goals in language that is as specific as you can get.
+Write down your goals in a language that is as specific as you can get.
 For example, this is an excellent financial goal: I want to pay off $20,000 in debt by the end of the year.
 It gives you a timeline and a specific amount of debt to pay off.

 Budget Step #3: How Much Do You Need to Live On?

 The only way to reach your financial goals is to create a financial roadmap.
-And that means figuring out how much you need to live on, how much you need to put toward your goals and how long you want to work on each target.
+And that means figuring out how much you need to live on, how much you need to put toward your goals, and how long you want to work on each target.

 Take a look back at the spreadsheet or list you made earlier of all your expenses.
 Adding up all your necessities will give you your barebones budget, the absolute minimum you need to survive each month.